JFiestas-Flores/web_site_jjff/content/authors/admin/_index.md

 {style="text-align: justify;"}

-I am a Postdoctoral researcher at the [Institute for Environmental Planning (IUP)](https://www.umwelt.uni-hannover.de/de/) at [Leibniz University Hannover](https://www.uni-hannover.de/de/), where I contribute to the EU Horizon project [VALERECO (Valorization Legumes Related Ecosystem Services)](https://valereco.eu/).
+I am a Postdoctoral researcher at the [Institute of Environmental Planning (IUP)](https://www.umwelt.uni-hannover.de/de/) at [Leibniz University Hannover](https://www.uni-hannover.de/de/), where I contribute to the EU Horizon project [VALERECO (Valorization Legumes Related Ecosystem Services)](https://valereco.eu/).
 I hold a PhD in Agricultural and Resource Economics from the [University of Alberta](https://www.ualberta.ca/en/resource-economics-environmental-sociology/index.html), where I was affiliated with [Future Energy Systems](https://www.futureenergysystems.ca/).
 My research specializes in non-market valuation, economic experiments, dietary preferences, and environmental regulation.
 I have applied these methods in academic and policy settings across three continents, both as a researcher and public servant.

 I aim to make methodological contributions to understanding the drivers and constraints that influence consumers’ and farmers’ adoption of plant-based alternatives and animal welfare policies.
 I also focus on advancing stated preference methods in developing countries and evaluate the impact of public policies in natural areas and non-human animals.
 I have also led the design and implementation of several public preference surveys on topics such as remediation policies, animal welfare labeling, and biodiversity conservation.